grumdrig/colossal/README.md

 know of and account for this possiblity, where it exists.

-The interactive responses are something like an development environment for an Advntr programmer.
+The interactive responses are something like an development environment for an Colossal programmer.
 In a script running on its own, there's no access to them.

 ### Procedure Calls

-So what control structures are available to the Advenr programmer?
+So what control structures are available to the Colossal programmer?
 The most important programming mechanism is procedure calling, which is implemented in-game by writing commands on paper, and later instructing the avatar (or some other entity in the game) to obey them.
 These procedures may include instructions to obey other written instruction.
 Thus, in particular, we have recursion: